Cvetomird91/lang-mastering-steps/README.md

 5. Compiler and toolchain (if it is a compiled language)
 6. Theory about the inner workings of the language (e.g. VM, parser/lexer, interpreter, compiler "eco-system")
+7. Become familiar with the language documentation in depth.
 7. IDE(s)/Text editor(s) and their configuration
 8. Code Conventions
 9. Debugger(s) and debugging techniques